Mark-Phillipson/BlazorCRUD_UIGenerator/README.md

 1. Edit the appsettings.json file in the root of DynamicCRUD project.
 To make the "DefaultConnection" point to your database in SQL Server.

-2. Run the application (Do not run watch as the project will crash when it cannot compile the newly created c# classes).
+2. Run the application and navigate to the CRUD Generator page, optionally select a different project to connect to if the default is not the one you want.

 3. Optionally, enter a search term to filter down to a particular table, then select the table in the drop-down list.